vanjac/uxnwave/README.md

 `uxn wavplay.rom file.wav`

-Press Space to pause/resume playback.
+- Press Space to pause/resume playback.
+- Press Left to restart from the beginning
+- Click anywhere to skip forward/backward

 ## How it works